 Want to help?

-Donate directly to Solidarity Harvest or Sponsor a Meal!
+Donate directly to Food AND Medicine for Solidarity Harvest or Sponsor a Meal!

 Solidarity Harvest began in 2003 in response to a landslide of mill closings that left thousands of workers without jobs.
 Since then, unions, farmers, faith communities, volunteer organizations, and businesses have come together each year to provide locally-grown and purchased food to laid-off workers and families who have hit hard times.